Denmark flag Denmark: Business Environment

 Capital Gains Taxation

-Capital gains are generally included in taxable income and are subject to the standard corporate tax rate (22%).
-Capital gains derived by a Danish corporate shareholder from the sale of group shares, subsidiary shares and unlisted portfolio shares (shareholdings less than 10% in unlisted companies), are tax-exempt (at the same time, losses are non-deductible).
-Capital gains on listed portfolio shares are subject to tax at 22%.
+Capital gains are included in taxable income and taxed at the corporate income tax rate of 22%.
+However, gains from subsidiary shares, group shares, or unlisted portfolio shares are exempt, and losses from these sources are nondeductible.
 Foreign shareholders generally are not subject to Danish capital gains tax on the disposal of shares in Danish companies.

 Main Allowable Deductions and Tax Credits

 Ordinary business expenses are generally deductible.
 Tax incentives in the form of a full deduction of expenses on R&D, the acquisition of patents and know-how, depreciation on assets acquired for R&D purposes etc. are also available.
-Annual depreciation allowances on machinery and equipment may be claimed under the diminishing-balance method at up to 25%.
-Companies may deduct a small amount in gifts to certain organisations mentioned in the Danish tax authorities' guidelines (up to a maximum of DKK 17,000 for the tax year 2023).
+Annual depreciation allowances for machinery and equipment can be claimed using the diminishing-balance method at a rate of up to 25%.
+Companies may deduct a small amount in gifts to certain organisations mentioned in the Danish tax authorities' guidelines (up to a maximum of DKK 18,300 for the tax year 2024).
 A Danish corporation can claim a deduction for royalties, management fees, and similar payments made to foreign affiliates if such amounts are made on an arm's length basis and reflect services received.
 Bad debts can generally be deducted unless they are inter-company debts.

 Other Corporate Taxes